Australian Weather News Site: Home Daily Weather Summaries Search Feedback About What's New

 Time and units of measurement

-Daylight saving time operates in NSW, VIC, SA and the ACT from 2am on the last Sunday in October to 3am on the last Sunday in March.
-In TAS it operates from 2am on the first Sunday in October to 3am on the last Sunday in March.
-Legislation is currently before the parliaments in NSW, VIC, SA, ACT and TAS to harmonise the changeover dates to the first Sunday in October and the first Sunday in April.
+Daylight saving time operates in NSW, VIC, TAS, SA and the ACT from 2am on the first Sunday in October to 3am on the first Sunday in April.

-The current situation is available here.
+Official information on daylight saving is available from this Australian Government information site.
 WorldTimeZone provides a useful summary of Daylight Time changeover dates worldwide.
-(21/09/07)
+(22/01/10)

 States Hours to add to UTC (GMT) to get Standard Time Hours to add to UTC (GMT) to get Daylight Saving Time